 To pick up these feelings and images, there probably has to be enough people feeling them, so events that don’t spark a large public response don’t send out a loud enough signal for us to detect them.

 This phenomenon brings us to the question of what is reality?

 Is reality merely consciousness or is there an objective reality?

 That question goes to the heart of all our readings and visions.
 It is one of the ultimate life mysteries.
 AND I’d like to explore it with you at another time because it’s too huge and complex to cover here.
 Let’s just say for now, that reality is not what we think it is and that it’s tangled with human perception, which is affected by the media.
-Here’s one article if you want to explore this further.
+Here is a forum discussion on this subject that you can join.

 Nevertheless, we often see visions of events that don’t make a big splash in the popular media, like the discovery of a queen’s tomb next to King Tut or an astrophysicists’ discovery about the origin of the universe — important public events but not events that dominate the general public’s mind.
 So why did those less popular events fall under our radar?

 My theory is that we are seeing events that are pertinent to the direction our world is headed, even if the public doesn’t realize it.